SarahSoutoul/in-your-tech-era/guide.md

     ```

-## 6. Render the theme switcher
+## 6. Render the theme switcher on your app

 With the theme switcher set up, it’s time to include it in any page of your choice.
-The following code renders `<ThemeSwitcher />` in the root layout.
+The following code demonstrates how to render your `<ThemeSwitcher />` component in the root layout:

 1. In your `app/layout.tsx` file, import  `<ThemeSwitcher />`  into your app by adding `import ThemeSwitcher from './components/theme-switcher';` at the top of your file.
 2. Render `<ThemeSwitcher />` within your `<header>` under your Clerk authentication components.